Canon 10D vs Nikon B600

 Studio photographers will appreciate that the Canon 10D (unlike the B600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The B600 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 10D vs Nikon B600